 The spreadsheet is interactive.
 Assumptions are in blue.
 Please feel free to change those to numbers applicable to you.
 The other cells are calculated.
 Please don’t overwrite those.

 You get the current value and the composite interest rate of your I Bond from the Savings Bond Calculator.
-If the bond hasn’t been held for 5 years, the value displayed by the Savings Bond Calculator already reflects the 3-month interest penalty.
-If you don’t remember the fixed rate for your I Bond, you can look it up by its issue date.
+If the bond hasn’t been held for five years, the value displayed by the Savings Bond Calculator already reflects the 3-month interest penalty.

-In the scenario shown, I have an I Bond bought in 2010.
-The fixed rate is 0.2%.
-It’s been held for more than 5 years already.
-In Scenario A I would hold it for another 22 years.
-The average inflation in the next 22 years is estimated from the difference in yield between 20-year nominal Treasury bonds and 20-year TIPS.
-Finally, suppose I pay a higher tax rate in the next 22 years than the tax rate afterwards.
+In the scenario shown, I have an I Bond bought in May 2021 with a 0% fixed rate.
+It’s still subject to the early withdrawal penalty.
+In Scenario A, I would hold it for another 10 years.
+The average inflation in the next 10 years is assumed to be 3%.
+Finally, suppose I pay a higher tax rate in the next 10 years than the tax rate afterward.

-Under those assumptions I’m still better off with switching to TIPS and just pay taxes every year, even at a higher rate.
-If my tax rates are more or less equal between now and the future, it will be even better to switch to higher yielding TIPS because there isn’t much tax rate arbitrage.
-If I’m able to put TIPS in an IRA it will be better still.
+Under these assumptions, I’m still better off switching to TIPS and just paying taxes every year at a higher tax rate.
+If my tax rates are more or less equal between now and the future, it will be even better to switch to TIPS because there isn’t much tax rate arbitrage.
+If I have room for TIPS in an IRA, it will be better still.

 The result may be different under a different set of assumptions.
 So play with the spreadsheet with your own assumptions and different scenarios and see how it goes for you.